ovsky/ReWAMP/README.md

 In `main.go` you need to fix the reference of the local `icon` package, by replacing deprecated includement: `"./icon"` by the modern way `"xwamp/icon"`.
 The `xwamp` here is defined by the name of your module, you can find and change it in `go.mod` file.

 Now, include the precompiled [2goarray](https://github.com/cratonica/2goarray) package binary in Golang default directory (`%gopath%/bin`).
-The simplest way to do it is invocation installation from source by command line:
+The simplest way to do it is installation from source by command line:
 `go install github.com/cratonica/2goarray@latest`

 If you run into any problems, you can clone the repository and compile it on your own and then copy the `2goarray.exe` binary to the directory metioned above.